 - Head lice usually infect children but can occur in any age group.
 Travelers can acquire head lice through contact with infested persons or contaminated clothes, hats, combs, hairbrushes, sofa, carpet, etc. Symptoms include intense itching of the scalp and back of the neck and sores caused by scratching, sometimes becoming infected.

 - Body lice live in the seams of clothes and travel to the skin only to eat.
 Symptoms are similar to those of head lice but can occur elsewhere on the body.
 This type of louse can carry infections such as relapsing fever, epidemic typhus, and trench fever.

 - Pubic lice are mainly transmitted through sexual contact.
 Symptoms include itching and a flat, bluish rash.
 In addition to the pubic area, any area with short, thick hairs can be affected, including the trunk, underarms, beard, eyebrows, and eyelashes.

-Prevention: To prevent lice, avoid overcrowded accommodations, maintain good personal hygiene, and avoid sharing clothes, combs, hairbrushes, etc. Condoms do not prevent pubic lice, so be very cautious in selecting sexual partners in order to prevent this and other sexually transmitted diseases.
+Prevention: To prevent lice, avoid overcrowded accommodations, observe good personal hygiene, and avoid sharing clothes, combs, hairbrushes, etc. Condoms do not prevent pubic lice, so be very cautious in selecting sexual partners in order to prevent this and other sexually transmitted diseases.